MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 1. Select **+ New Client Secret**. <br>![New Client Secret](media/coe39.png)
 1. Add a description and expiration (in line with your company policies) and select **Add**.
 1. Copy and paste the **Secret** to Notepad for the time being.
 1. Select **Overview** and copy and paste the Application (client) id and Directory (tenant) id values to the same Notepad; make sure to take note of which GUID is for which value.
-You will need these values in the next step as you configure the Custom Connector.
+You'll need these values in the next step as you configure the Custom Connector.
-1. Leave the Azure AD Portal open, as you will need to make some configuration updates after setting up the custom connector.
+1. Leave the Azure AD Portal open, because you'll need to make some configuration updates after setting up the custom connector.

 ### Set up the custom connector